 - Simplifications of hedge accounting.
 Numerous changes aimed at simplifying hedge effectiveness assessments are include in the amendments.
 More time is permitted for performing and documenting the initial hedge effectiveness assessment and if a company satisfies the initial quantitative tests, qualitative assessments may be applied thereafter on an ongoing basis.
 When the shortcut method becomes inapplicable, the company may opt to use the long-haul method going forward for assessing hedge effectiveness.

 - Public Companies - fiscal years starting after December 15, 2018

 - Private Companies - fiscal years starting after December 15, 2019, interim periods starting after December 15, 2020

 pasVal is available to help you quickly and easily meet your FASB reporting requirements for hedge accounting.

 About Principia Partners

-Principia Partners LLC (Principia) provides solutions for derivative and structured finance operations.
-Global financial institutions and independent asset managers have used the award-winning Principia Structured Finance Platform since 1995 to unify investment analysis, portfolio management, risk surveillance, accounting and operational control across the breadth of structured credit assets, fixed income investments and complex derivatives.
+Principia Partners LLC provides solutions for derivative and fixed income operations.
+Global financial institutions and independent asset managers have used the award-winning Principia Analytic System since 1995 to unify valuations, portfolio management, risk surveillance, hedge accounting and operational control across the breadth of fixed income and derivative products.
 In 2015, Principia launched its Analytic Service, pasVal, to make its award-winning pricing and analytics available to an even broader range of businesses.